TheOdinProject/curriculum/web_development_101/git_basics/introduction_to_git.md

 </div>

 ### Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.
+Use these resources to dive deeper into Git and Github.

 * [Git and Github in plain English](https://blog.red-badger.com/blog/2016/11/29/gitgithub-in-plain-english)

 ### Knowledge Check
-This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, clicking the small arrow to the left of the question will reveal the answers.
+In this section you can check your understanding of the lesson.
+If you're having trouble answering a question, click the small arrow to the left of it to reveal the answer.

 <details>
 <summary>What kind of program is Git?</summary>